edthedev/edthedev.github.io/art/live/index.md

 ![May 11 Sketch Preview](/img/art/candle3.PNG)
 ](/art/live/candle)

-My recent meditiation theme has been on slowing down.
+My recent meditation theme has been on slowing down.

 + The wood grain algorithm is a refinement on the grass algorithm in the tree sketch.
 + The dribbling wax just makes me smile.